 a little newborn wrapped in blue on a mini hammock with a peter rabbit toy

-Your baby’s outfit plays a big role in how relaxed and timeless the images look.
-Here’s what I recommend…
+Your baby’s outfit plays a big role in how relaxed and natural the images look.
+Here’s what I recommend:

-• Soft, neutral tones – cream, beige, soft greys, gentle pastels.
-These hues keep the focus on your baby and fit beautifully with studio props and wraps.
+• Soft, neutral tones: cream, beige, soft greys, gentle pastels.
+These hues keep the focus on your baby and work well with studio props and wraps.

-• Natural fabrics – cotton, muslin, or other breathable materials that are comfortable against baby’s skin.
+• Natural fabrics: cotton, muslin, or other breathable materials that are comfortable against your baby’s skin.
 Avoid anything scratchy, stiff, or shiny.

-• Minimal details & simple designs – avoid heavy prints, logos, or busy patterns that can distract.
+• Minimal details and simple designs: avoid heavy prints, logos, or busy patterns that can distract.
 Small texture like a knit is fine, but keep it subtle.

-• Layers & easy changes – zips and single layer of clothing make it easier to change during the session without fuss.
+• Layers and easy changes: zips and a single layer of clothing make it easier to change during the session without fuss.

-• Bring extra options – a second outfit, a wrap or swaddle you like, and a simple prop if meaningful (blanket, knitted hat, soft toy)
+• Bring extra options: a second outfit, a wrap or swaddle you like, and a simple prop if it means something to you (blanket, knitted hat, soft toy).

-• Keep baby comfortable – if you’re travelling with baby, it’s really helpful if you dress them in just one layer and use blankets to keep them warm and snuggly on the journey.
-That way I don’t need to disturb them too much when we are shooting and take them out of multiple layers (the studio will be toasty!)
+• Keep your baby comfortable: if you’re travelling with your baby, it’s really helpful to dress them in just one layer and use blankets to keep them warm and snuggly on the journey.
+That way I don’t need to disturb them too much when we’re shooting and take them out of multiple layers (the studio will be toasty!).

 If you have a special outfit or heirloom item you’d like included, absolutely bring it, we can always incorporate it.